1 Your Account

 Theatre lovers and gig goers will be drawn to the ornate Victoria Theatre and its varied calendar of performances, while fans of classical music will welcome the chance to catch Halifax's historic choral society.
 For a change of pace, head to the recently renovated Square Chapel: Centre for the Arts, and experience everything from comedy workshops and world music, to contemporary dance.

 With The Shay Stadium only a short walk from the town centre, rugby league and football fans can look forward to lively Halifax Blue Sox and Halifax A.F.C fixtures.
 The annual Rushbearing festival held in Sowerby Bridge also comes highly recommended, with its eclectic mix of morris dancers and musicians from around the UK.

 The 20 acre site of Dean Clough was once the largest carpet factory in the world.
 Today, Dean Clough is nationally renowned for its commitment to the arts, with nine public spaces devoted to galleries displaying a rolling art programme.
-Also on site are the Viaduct Theatre, home of Northern Broadsides theatre company, Viaduct Cafe, Design Shop, Design House Restaurant and the award-winning Cooking School at Dean Clough.
+Also on site are the Viaduct Theatre, home of Northern Broadsides theatre company, Viaduct Cafe, Design Shop and Design House Restaurant.

 If you're in need of some retail therapy, head to Harveys of Halifax!
 Harvey is a long established, family run department store and is something of a Halifax institution, which combines the best traditions of the past with the style of the future.
 Aside from covering everything from jeans to jewllery, Harveys is encapsulated by splendid architecture, forming part of one of the finest unspoilt Victorian streetscapes around.